 The successful implementation of the ETDM process relies on the quality of information within the EST. As such, each agency's ETAT representative will serve as the agency contact and be responsible for obtaining digital information about the agency's jurisdictional resources, as well as for ensuring that their agency's information remains current and available to the University of Florida GeoPlan Center for use with the ETDM Process.
-Upon request, SWFWMD will attempt to identify new or updated resource information from agency plans, initiatives, research projects, and field reviews relevant to the responsibilities under this Agreement and shall make them available to FGDL.
+Upon request, ETAT representatives will attempt to identify new or updated resource information from agency plans, initiatives, research projects, and field reviews relevant to the responsibilities under this AOFA and shall make them available to the FGDL.
 The ETAT agency shall provide digital information to the GeoPlan Center at no cost.
 The information will include metadata, documentation that describes the format, intent, and source material used to develop and maintain the information.
 ETAT representatives will coordinate with the GeoPlan Center to ensure that transmitted data meets the quality and format protocols of the EST.

-ETAT representatives shall have access to a computer with internet connectivity adequate enough to ensure the effective use of the EST and to exchange e-mail messages with other ETAT members.
-The minimum hardware and software requirements for ETAT representative computers are as follows:
+• ETAT representatives shall have a computer with internet connectivity adequate to ensure the effective use of the EST, to attend virtual meetings, and to communicate with the Department and other ETAT members.